firstchild78/SeleniumSpecFlow/README.md

 Create the test scenario to verify user's total number of bugs and average turnaround time.

+    1. Clone or fork this repository
-    1. Create a git branch
+    2. Create a git branch
-    2. Create the automated script using BDD and WebDriver for above scenario
+    3. Create the automated script using BDD and WebDriver for above scenario
-    3. Once finished, create the pull request
+    4. Once finished, create the pull request

 # Note:
 API to get the list of the users